City Hall. {City of Coral Springs}

 The proposed contract also authorizes the city’s purchasing manager to approve change orders within the designated procurement authority, up to $75,000.

-The project is being funded through the Penny for Transportation surtax, a 30-year plan approved by Broward County voters in November 2018.
-The one-cent sales tax increase was established to fund transportation-related improvements across the county.
+The project is being funded through Broward County’s Transportation Surtax (or MAP Broward), a 30-year plan approved by Broward Count voters in November 2018.

 It was not immediately clear when the resurfacing project would begin.